 GameSpot’s Play For Charity Streams Will Feature Big Name Guests

 In early May we announced Play For All. А GameSpot event.
 It takes the exciting news, interviews, previews, and analysis of gaming’s biggest summer announcements, and combines it with a fundraising effort to help healthcare workers.
 The world at large is engaging in social distancing.
 But let’s not forget people who are putting themselves at risk to help others every single day.
-The goal is to bring together the community to celebrate video games and enjoy all the exciting new announcements.
+The goal is to bring together the community to celebrate video games and Division 2 Boosting and enjoy all the exciting new announcements.
 Meanwhile also raising money for an important cause.

 To achieve this, organizers had to reach out to a bunch of their friends from across the industry and convinced them to come and hang out.
 To play games, and have some fun with the rest.
 These charity streams will deliver hours of entertainment.
 Also, since they’re partnering with Direct Relief to fundraise, players will have the chance to watch along from the comfort of your home.
 Some will even get the chance to donate to support the cause or spread the word.